OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 There are a number of administration commands that are available [via the riak_client module](https://github.com/OpenRiak/riak_kv/blob/openriak-3.4/src/riak_client.erl).
 These include:

 - `participate_in_coverage/1`, `remove_node_from_coverage/0`, `reset_node_for_coverage/0` - used to change the `participate_in_coverage` status of the node.
 When a node is known to have a potential data issue (i.e. it is being recovered from a failure), it can be removed from coverage, and reset back into coverage once the data has been proven to be fully populated.
-- `replrtq_reset_all_peers/1` - used to force all up nodes in the cluster to reset their peer discovery (used in real-time repl), to be used after adding a new node to a remote cluster.
+- `replrtq_reset_all_peers/1` - used to force all active and available nodes in the cluster to reset their peer discovery (used in real-time repl), to be used after adding a new node to a remote cluster.
-- `replrtq_reset_all_workercounts/2` - used to force all up nodes to change their worker counts and per-peer limits, which may be required when a sink cluster cannot keep up fetching the remote replication traffic and so requires more sink workers (or sink workers per peer).
+- `replrtq_reset_all_workercounts/2` - used to force all active and available nodes to change their worker counts and per-peer limits, which may be required when a sink cluster cannot keep up fetching the remote replication traffic and so requires more sink workers (or sink workers per peer).

 ### Hanging console sessions